 4.3 Flow Fluorescence Compensation

 Flow compensation is a crucial process in flow cytometry, especially in high dimensional multichannel experiments.
-In this case spectral overlap occurs when the emission spectra of one fluorochrome spill into the detection channels of other markers.
+In this case, spectral overlap occurs when the emission spectra of one fluorochrome spill into the detection channels of other markers.
 This distorts the measurements that consequently lead to inaccurate data interpretation.
 To address this problem, flow compensation uses a compensation matrix that quantifies the degree of spectral overlap between fluorochrome responses.

 The compensation matrix is generated using single-color control samples, where each fluorochrome is measured individually.
 The control files, labeled “comp_filename,” contain spillover data, which shows how much one fluorochrome contaminates the detection channel of another.
 To create the matrix, we loaded the compensation files and extracted the spillover values for each marker.
 Then, we applied the compensation matrix to the PBMC data set by adjusting the fluorescence values for each marker based on the spillover data.
-This correction compensates for spectral interference, ensuring that the fluorescence of each marker is accurately represented without distortion.
+This correction compensates for spectral interference, ensuring the fluorescence of each marker is accurately represented without distortion.
 The final compensated PBMC data set is then fed into EDA for visualization and gating out data noise.

 4.4 Exploratory Data Analysis